 Not only is no credit check required to qualify for the First Progress Platinum Prestige Mastercard (the application page promises that “no credit inquiry will be recorded in your credit bureau file”), but the card also offers a chance at instant approval.
 That could be a big plus if you’ve been having trouble qualifying for a credit card and are tired of waiting days for an approval decision only to be turned down.

 While it’s otherwise a fairly unremarkable secured card, the First Progress Platinum Prestige Mastercard should get the job done for aspiring credit-builders, as it’s open to applicants with bad credit, limited credit and no credit score alike.

-The fine print does specify that applicants shouldn’t have a pending bankruptcy filing that has not yet been discharged by the court, and the card program is not currently available in Arkansas, Iowa, New York or Wisconsin.
+The fine print does specify that applicants shouldn’t have a pending bankruptcy filing that has not yet been discharged by the court.

 Applied Bank Secured Visa® Gold Preferred® Credit Card: Best for a high credit limit

 |Applied Bank Secured Visa® Gold Preferred® Credit Card|

 |Put down $200 to $1,000 dollars as a deposit and get a matching credit limit|

 Increase credit limit up to $5,000 by making additional deposits after you’re approved